Below are frequently asked questions from the Office of Student Conduct. If your question is not addressed, contact the office directly.

 If I submit an appeal, how will I receive the appeal decision?

-You will be notified in writing of the result of the appeal by the group or individual reviewing the appeal within 10 business days of the date when the appeal was submitted.
-A brief statement explaining the basis of the decision will be included with this letter.
+You will be notified of the decision via your UCSD E-mail by the Office of Student Conduct on behalf of the individual or group reviewing the appeal, within ten business days of the date that a complete appeal was submitted.
+A brief statement explaining the basis of the decision will be included in the notification.

 What is in my student conduct record?